Blanchard, North Dakota

 Blanchard is a census-designated place in Blanchard Township, Traill County, North Dakota, United States.
-The population was 26 at the 2010 census.
+The population was 16 at the 2020 census.

 Blanchard is near the North Dakota-Minnesota border, near the junction of state highways 18 and 200.

-The KVLY-TV mast, the tallest man-made structure in the Western Hemisphere, stands near Blanchard.
+The KVLY-TV mast was the tallest man-made structure in the Western Hemisphere until 2019.
+It stands near Blanchard.
 The mast is used to transmit television broadcasts from the Fargo station KVLY-TV and was the tallest man-made structure in the world from 1963 to 1974 and again from 1991 to 2008.
-It is currently the fourth-tallest man-made structure in the world.
-Similarly, the KRDK-TV mast, the second tallest man-made structure in the United States, stands 6 mi from Blanchard, near Galesburg.
+Similarly, the KRDK-TV mast, the tallest man-made structure in the United States, stands 6 mi from Blanchard, near Galesburg.

 Demographics

+Education

+It is within the Hillsboro Public School District 9.